-In the United States, we are working with the U.S. Transportation Security Administration ("TSA") towards air cargo certification.
-On March 27, 2018, we announced that the TRACER 1000 was accepted into TSA's Air Cargo Screening Technology Qualification Test ("ACSQT") and, on April 4, 2018, we announced that the TRACER 1000 was beginning testing with TSA for passenger screening at airports.
-On November 14, 2019, we announced that the TRACER 1000 had been selected by the TSA's Innovation Task Force to conduct live checkpoint screening at Miami International Airport.
-With similar protocols as ECAC testing, we have received valuable feedback from all programs.
-Following ECAC certification and our early traction within the cargo market, testing for cargo security continued with the TSA.
-With the onset of the COVID-19 pandemic, all testing within the TSA was put on hold; however, we resumed cargo testing during the summer of 2020, and we subsequently announced on September 9, 2020, that the TRACER 1000 passed the non-detection testing portion of the TSA's ACSQT.
+In the United States, the Company is working with the U.S. Transportation Security Administration ("TSA") towards air cargo certification.
+On March 27, 2018, the Company announced that the TRACER 1000 was accepted into TSA's Air Cargo Screening Technology Qualification Test ("ACSQT") and, on April 4, 2018, the Company announced that the TRACER 1000 entered into testing with the TSA for passenger screening at airports.
+On November 14, 2019, the Company announced that the TRACER 1000 had been selected by the TSA's Innovation Task Force to conduct live checkpoint screening at Miami International Airport.
+With similar protocols as ECAC testing, the Company has received valuable feedback from all programs.
+Following ECAC certification and the Company's early traction within the cargo market, testing for cargo security continued with the TSA.
+With the COVID-19 pandemic, all testing within the TSA was put on hold; however, cargo testing resumed during the summer of 2020, and the Company subsequently announced on September 9, 2020 that the TRACER 1000 passed the non-detection testing portion of the TSA's ACSQT.
 Due to delays caused by COVID-19, TSA cargo detection testing is ongoing, but has proceeded much more slowly than originally anticipated.
 As a result, efforts are primarily focused on our other opportunities.
-TSA cargo detection testing is the final step to be listed on the Air Cargo Screening Technology List ("ACSTL") as an "approved" device.
+TSA cargo detection testing is the final step to be listed on the Air Cargo Screening Technology List as an "approved" device.
 If approved, the TRACER 1000 will be approved for cargo sales in the United States.

-AgLAB, an exclusive licensee of ATI for the agriculture market, has developed the AgLAB-1000[TM] series of mass spectrometers for use in the hemp and cannabis market with initial focus on optimizing yields in the extraction and distillation processes.
-The AgLAB product line is a derivative of our core AMS Technology.
-The AMS Technology provides a significant competitive advantage due to its small size, rugged design, quick analysis, and ease of use.
-AgLAB recently completed several successful field trials to demonstrate that the AgLAB-1000-D2[TM] can be used in the distillation process to significantly boost the potency and weight yields of tetrahydrocannabinol ("THC") and cannabidiol ("CBD") oil manufacturing.
-We plan to launch a family of "process control" instruments, methods, and solutions that we believe could be valuable additions to many nutraceutical extraction and distillation laboratories.
+AgLAB, an exclusive licensee of ATI for the agriculture market, has developed the AgLAB 1000TM series of mass spectrometers for use in the hemp and cannabis markets with initial focus on optimizing yields in the distillation process.
+The AgLAB product line is a derivative of the Company's core AMS Technology.
+AgLAB has continued to conduct field trials to demonstrate that the AgLAB 1000-D2TM can be used in the distillation process to significantly improve the processing yields of tetrahydrocannabinol ("THC") and cannabidiol ("CBD") oil during distillation.
+The AgLAB 1000-D2TM uses the Maximum Value Process solution ("MVP") to analyze samples in real-time and assist the equipment operator determining the ideal settings required to maximize yields.
+As part of our growth plan, we also plan to launch a family of "process control" methods and solutions that we believe could be valuable additions to many nutraceutical and pharmaceutical distillation processing plants.